15-17 October 2019, Wellington

 17th October.
 Brentwood Hotel, Wellington.

 Collaboration is at the heart of this masterclass.
-Led by Ross Patel, a qualified service design guru, you will work with your peers to collectively plan for systems change.
+Led by Ross Patel, a qualified service design guru, you will work with your peers to collectively plan for systems change within your organisation.
 You will shape the change our sector needs.

-In this interactive session you will explore, map, and scope the stakeholder, timing and resource requirements for creating systems change within volunteering in Aotearoa.
+In this interactive session you will explore, map, and scope the operational, timing and resource requirements for creating systems change within your organisation.

 The conference was everything I expected and more; great opportunities to learn, share, and network.